Watch Out for Potentially Dangerous Summer Poisons

 Antifreeze, which contains ethylene glycol, is extremely dangerous to dogs and cats and is one of the most common forms of poisoning in small animals.
 You may think by storing these products high on a shelf in your garage that your pets are safe.
 Be aware that antifreeze poisoning can often happen when antifreeze drips from a car’s radiator.
 Pets are attracted to the sweet taste, where it is licked off the ground and ingested.
 If you suspect your pet has ingested even a small amount, contact your veterinarian immediately.
 You may want to consider purchasing a pet friendly brand that contains propylene glycol instead of ethylene glycol.

-While not summer time poisons take note of other sources of the dangerous chemical ethylene glycol including: windshield deicing agents, motor oils, hydraulic brake fluid, developing solutions for photography, paints, solvents, etc.
+While the following are not summer time poisons, take note of other sources of the dangerous chemical ethylene glycol including: windshield deicing agents, motor oils, hydraulic brake fluid, developing solutions for photography, paints, solvents, etc.

 Fireworks can be dangerous to pets in several ways.
 Humans may find these exciting and fun on the 4th of July, however, the loud noise can result in severe stress, fear and anxiety in your pets.
 Also when unused fireworks are left around the yard, it should come as no surprise that pets will eat just about anything.
 If ingested, pets can develop gastrointestinal issues like vomiting, a painful abdomen and bloody diarrhea.